anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 The authorization of the certification request is then done based on the operator's asset/inventory information in the backend.

+UNISIG has included a CMP profile for enrollment of TLS certificates of on-board and track-side components in the Subset-137 specifying the ETRAM/ETCS on-line key management for train control systems {{UNISIG-Subset-137}}.

 ### Building automation